puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-0-deploy-changes-to-a-test-environment/01-configure-a-deployment-to-a-test-environment/assignment.md

 =======
 🔀 Switch to the **PE Console** tab<br><br>

-9. Log in to PE with username `admin` and password `puppetlabs`.
+9. Log into PE with username `admin` and password `puppetlabs`.
-1. Navigate to **Jobs**, and then click on the Job ID reported from CD4PE.
+1. Navigate to **Jobs**, and then click on the Job ID reported from Continuous Delivery for PE.
 This shows you the jobs that ran on nodes in the **Development** node group.
 11. Under the **Report** column at the right, click one of the links shown, and then click the **Log** tab to review the changes.

-✅ **Result:** New code was deployed directly to the Development environment by means of a Direct Deployment stage in your Main pipeline.
+✅ **Result:** New code was deployed directly to the Development environment by means of a Direct Deployment stage in your main pipeline.
 This deployment was triggered by a merge request made when changes from your **feature_test_motd** code branch flagged a merge request in Gitlab.<br><br>

 --------
 🎈 **Congratulations!** In this lab you added a deployment step to the main pipeline for the control repo.
-You used Gitlab to trigger the Main pipeline.
+You used Gitlab to trigger the main pipeline.
 You then added a trigger based on a merge request from the main branch of the control repo.
 This is a best-practice workflow for deploying changes to test nodes.

 When you are finished with this lab, click **Next**.